karnation22/ExpertAnalysis/README.md

 A. Expert Curation - normalize data and find closest expert ratings to company score .

-B. S4 to S1 Funnel - determine top experts that predict well in latter rounds .
+B. S4 to S1 Funnel - determine top experts that predict well in later rounds .

 C. Bias Weights For Each Expert - find prospective biases of each expert ranking to others .